Jury finds Trump liable for sexual abuse, awards accuser USD 5 million | Politics

 Tacopina told jurors there was no reason to call Trump as a witness when Carroll can't even recall when her encounter with Trump happened.

-"They modeled their secret scheme on an episode of one of the most popular shows on television," he said of Carroll.
+''They modelled their secret scheme on an episode of one of the most popular shows on television,'' he said of Carroll.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)